molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ![Upload file screen](images/plugin-upload/options-screen.png?raw=true, "Options")

 ##### <a name="upload-screens-packages"></a>Packages page
-Because the entity (table) persons has no package defined, the by the packages page we have the posibility to choose another package then the Molgenis default package.
+Because the entity (table) persons has no package defined, the by the packages page we have the posibility to choose another package then the MOLGENIS default package.
 The select options are generated from the available existing packages in this data set.

 ###### <a name="upload-screens-packages-steps"></a>Steps